 Then string some fishing line through each hole and tie securely, leaving three long tails.

 And tie the three lines together in a knot about a foot or so above the bottle.

-I didn't have any fish, so I chopped up a few frozen shrimp and slid them into the bottle.
+I found a few freezer-burned shrimp in the back of the freezer, so I chopped them up and slid them into the bottle.

 One thing you don't want to do is catch any beneficial honey or bumble fees in your fly catcher.
 I have been told that adding some vinegar to the catcher will deter bees but still attract flies, wasps, yellow jackets and hornets.
 So vinegar goes in.
 I didn't really measure anything, just poured in a healthy amount.

 Then hang the fly catcher in your run, preferably over the feeding area.
 The premise is that the flies will fly in, attracted to the stinky decaying fish and also the sugars in the maple syrup, then get stuck in the syrup and not be able to fly out again.